Giguère, Elgar and Sibelius

 The spirit, folk epics and sweeping landscapes of Mälkki’s native Finland are captured in the music of Sibelius, who stands as a cultural hero to his Nordic homeland.
 Mälkki conducts his Fifth Symphony, an exhilarating journey to the grand, elemental hymn of the finale, inspired by a flight of swans swooping across the sky.

 Before stepping onto the conductor’s podium, Mälkki was also a cellist.
 She returns to the singing depths of her instrument for Elgar’s Cello Concerto, with soloist Daniel Müller-Schott bringing its wistful melancholy to life.
-And, finally, Mälkki draws on her zeal for contemporary music to conduct a new work by Patrick Giguère, commissioned as part of the LSO's Panufnik Composers Scheme.
+And, finally, Mälkki draws on her zeal for contemporary music to conduct a new work, Revealing, by Patrick Giguère, commissioned as part of the LSO's Panufnik Composers Scheme.

 £3 booking fee per online transaction, £4 by phone.